Sign up to our newsletter

 Hardy annuals can be sown directly into their flowering positions in the spring and will tolerate a certain amount of cold.
 Well-known flowers such as sweet peas, poppies, stocks and sunflowers fall under this category, as do some of the more unusual flowers - gomphocarpus & ratibida for example.

 A mixture of the cornfield weeds of yesterday plus other attractive wild flowers to provide a splash of colour in a difficult area or create a mini cornfield in your wildlife garden.
 In the vegetable garden they can provide colour and nectar to attract pollinating insects and predators.
 An excellent 'natural' edge to gravel paths and drives.
 Flowers summer.
 Height: 15-60cm (6-24in).
 Contents: White Campion, Charlock, Corn Chamomile, Corn Cockle, Cornflower, Field Forget-me-not, Corn Marigold, Scentless May Weed, Field Pansy, Wild Pansy, Field Poppy, Long-headed Poppy.
 Please Note: Even though wild flowers, they should not be scattered in the wild without the authorisation of your local Nature Conservation Trust.
-Caution: All parts are poisonous.
+Caution: Some parts are harmful if eaten or irritant to skin and eyes.

 1 gram of seed sows an area of approximately 1 square metre.More info